woody180/tool-x/README.md

 # Starting server
-With your terminal navigation public directory and then type -
+With your terminal open application root directory and fire:
 ```
-php -S localhost:3000
+php cli serve
 ```
-you can change port "3000" from **app/Config/urls.php**
+Note that you must provide URLROOT from **app/Config/urls.php**

+Starting server in that manner is only for development purposes.

 # Router
 ## Creating routes